Fourqui/tv/countries/australia/0_all-logos-mosaic-australia.md

 🇦🇺 Australia
 ===============

-🛠 Right-click on a logo and copy the image address to get the direct url or click to open.
+🛠 Right-click on a logo and copy the image address to get the direct url or click to open

-🔗 The links will update automatically when I update a logo, unless the name has changed.
+🔗 The links will update automatically when I update a logo, unless the name has changed

-♻️ You might need to refresh your app/device or clear cache to force in an update.
+♻️ You might need to refresh your app/device or clear cache to force in an update

-📐 The logos have a max-width of 512px and have been optimized for smallest filesize.
+📐 The logos have a max-width of 512px and have been optimized for smallest file size

-🖤 The logos are created specifically to work on dark backgrounds.
+🖤 The logos are created specifically to work on dark backgrounds

-💾 __Combined file size = 4,5mb__  |  📅 __Last update: February 19 2021__
+💾 Combined file size = 0,6mb  |  📅 Last update: February 25 2021

-### 🎨 __274 Logos total__  |  💎 __81 HD Logos__
+🎨 __276 Logos total__  |  ✨ __80 HD Logos__

+*This mosaic view is only updated periodically.*
 | ![10-bold] | ![10-peach] | ![10-shake] | ![10-sport] | ![7flix] | ![7mate] |
 |:-:|:-:|:-:|:-:|:-:|:-:|
 | ![7two] | ![a-and-e] | ![a-and-e-hd] | ![a-and-e-plus-2] | ![abc] | ![abc-hd] |